azat-co/expressworks/README.md

 `process.argv[2]` will be provided by expressworks to you, this is the port number.

-## Jade
+## Pug

-Create an Express.js app with a home page (/home) rendered by jade template engine, that shows current date (toDateString).
+Create an Express.js app with a home page (/home) rendered by pug template engine, that shows current date (toDateString).

 ## Good Old Form